-17152.
-In any action against an owner, bailee of any owner, or personal representative of a decedent on account of imputed negligence-as liability imposed by Sections 17150, 17154, or 17159 for the negligent or wrongful act or omission of the operator of the a vehicle whese-negligence-is-imputed-te-the-ewner,-bailee-ef an-ewner,-er-personal-representative-ef-a-decedent, the operator shall be made a party defendant if personal service of process can be had-upen-the-eperator-within-this-State made in a manner sufficient to secure personal jurisdiction over the operator.
+SEC.
+3. Section 17152 of the Vehicle Code is amended to read: 17152.
+In any action against an owner, bailee of any owner, or personal representative of a decedent on account of imputed negligence-as liability imposed by Sections 17150, 17154, or 17159 for the negligent or wrongful act or omission of the operator of the a vehicle whose-negligence-is-imputed-to-the-ewner,-bailee-ef an-ewner,-er-personal-representative-ef-a-decedent, the operator shall be made a party defendant if personal service of process can be had-upon-the-eperator-within-this-State made in a manner sufficient to secure personal jurisdiction over the operator.
 Upon recovery of judgment, recourse shall first be had against the property of the operator so served.